Mental Health

 Seek professional help.

 • If there isn’t a clear solution to your depression symptoms then speaking to a professional is something you should try.
 And just so you know, we all have some kind of problems with us so speaking with a professional is nothing to be ashamed of.
 Honestly.
-Talking with a mental health professional can definitely prevent things from getting worse.
+Talking with a mental health professional can prevent things from getting worse.

 Remain strong and trust in God.
 You’re far stronger than you think you are.
 And remember that it’s okay to not be okay.